henryw374/cljc.java-time/README.md

 This library sits atop `java.time` on the jvm and [cljs.java-time](https://github.com/henryw374/cljs.java-time) on Javascript platforms.
 Writing cross-platform code that uses those libraries directly is harder than interop normally is because:

-* To call the 'static' methods from Clojurescript you need to use the [dot-special-form](https://clojure.org/reference/java_interop#_the_dot_special_form) which is not idiomatic
+* To call the java.time 'static' methods in a cljc file you need to use the [dot-special-form](https://clojure.org/reference/java_interop#_the_dot_special_form) which is not idiomatic
-* The underlying js library has changed the name of the getter methods in java.time to remove the 'get' part of the name.
+* The underlying js library has changed the name of the getter methods in java.time (in almost all cases but not quite!)  to remove the 'get' part of the name.
 There are ways to get around that on a case by case basis, but this library handles it for you.

 ## How it works